roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-03 ****** bydawn1958© Michelle's heart stopped and she stared into the girl's dark, steely eyes.
+Michelle's heart stopped and she stared into the girl's dark, steely eyes.
 Nia didn't blink and the older woman quickly realized the strong, hypnotic power that the young African girl possessed.
 Michelle had no idea that Nia had attended missionary camps and although she didn't know perfect English, the girl did learn enough to get her point across.

  Nia's face slowly came forward and Michelle knew what was going to happen.
 She sat frozen when Nia's lips touched her own and didn't resist when the girl's tongue gave her a jolt of electricity.
 Suddenly Nia broke the kiss.
 "You drink... watch wedding.
 Then you be mine," she said sending shivers of doubt through Michelle's brain.